Quickstart

 1. Sign in, then connect your repos

 There's no separate signup or password to set up.
-You sign in — continue with GitHub, Google, or a one-time email code — and that gives you a workspace.
-To audit your code you then connect a GitHub organization (or personal account) to that workspace by installing the Hyrax GitHub App on it, and choose which repositories the App can access (all or specific ones).
+You sign in — continue with GitHub, Google, or a one-time email code — which creates your account.
+Then you connect a GitHub organization (or personal account) by installing the Hyrax GitHub App on it — that's what creates your workspace — and choose which repositories the App can access (all or specific ones).
 You can change that selection later in GitHub.
 The GitHub App is only for repository access, not for logging in.

 Hyrax verifies your email as part of signing in — there's nothing extra to configure, and your account is protected by a security factor automatically.
 During early access, a new workspace may need approval before its first run — if you land on a "pending approval" screen, you're in the queue.